Healthy Eating at St Francis

 Free school meals are available for all children in reception classes, Year 1 and Year 2, regardless of family income.
 They’re also available from Year 3 to Year 6, dependent on family income.

-We strongly advise all parents to apply for Free School Meals, whichever year group your child is in as this will attract additional funding (pupil premium funding) for the school, which is used to provide additional curricular and extra curricular learning opportunities.
+We strongly advise all parents to apply for Free School Meals, whichever year group your child is in as this will attract additional funding (pupil premium funding) for the school, which is used to provide additional curricular and extracurricular learning opportunities.

-Each year the Government allocates additional fuinding to schools so that free school meals can be provided for children who have been registered.
+Each year the Government allocates additional funding to schools so that free school meals can be provided for children who have been registered.
 This additional funding is also available to be spent on resources, intervention and staff.
 With this in mind, we would ask you to read the following information regarding eligibility for free school meals.
 Even if you and your child prefer to have a packed lunch from home we would be grateful if you would complete the ‘Free School Meals‘ form available here.
 Or in paper form at the school office as it helps to school to receive additional funding.

 Am I Entitled?